tinyspice123/ultimate_pokemon_card_tracker/README.md

 4. Desktop and mobile Playwright tests and SonarQube Quality Gate validation in parallel.
-5. A packaging job, gated on both browser and SonarQube success, injects a commit-derived service-worker shell cache version and uploads `public/`.
+5. A packaging job, gated on both browser and SonarQube success, injects a commit-derived service-worker shell cache version, copies `backups/*.csv` into generated `public/backups/`, and uploads `public/`.
 6. A narrowly permissioned deployment job publishes the Pages artifact.
 7. Post-deployment smoke checks for the home page, tracker, manifest, and service worker.